mParticle/docs/src/pages/integrations/tiktok/audience/index.md

 ### User Identities

+* Email (SHA256)
 * mParticle ID (MPID)

 ## Deleting an Audience

-mParticle deletes the downstream audience when you delete an audience from mParticle.
+mParticle deletes the downstream audience in TikTok when you delete an audience from mParticle.

+**Note: Deletion will fail if the audience is part of an active campaign in TikTok.**

 ## Settings